AYS News Digest 13/5/22: Frontex and Switzerland — After many reports and denouncing, it’s the whistleblowers who raise the concern with people

 “Frontex does not work as it should”

-Citing a lack of overseeing missions, arbitrary following of rules and human rights standards, and individual cases of collaboration with smugglers, along with the widely known deprivation of freedom and human rights in the case of asylum seekers, the man in question decided to leave the agency.
+Citing a lack of oversight missions, arbitrary following of rules and human rights standards, and individual cases of collaboration with smugglers, along with the widely known deprivation of freedom and human rights in the case of asylum seekers, the man in question decided to leave the Agency.

-Will the Swiss people follow his lead? — We will find out after the national referendum this Sunday, May 15.
+Will the Swiss people follow his lead? — We will find out after the national referendum this Snday, May 15.

 Pushbacks (even) of the political asylum seekers

-Many Kurdish asylum seekers are now being forced back to Turkey during pushbacks before even being given a chance to apply for asylum upon arrival in Greece.
+Many Kurdish asylum seekers are now being sent back to Turkey forcibly during pushbacks before even being given a chance to apply for asylum on Greek soil.
 Among them is the Kurdish writer Meral Simsek who claims she was sent back to Turkey only to face imprisonment after having crossed the Evros river.

 “The vehicle smelled of blood and urine, indicating that other people had been abused in there,”

-she told news agency AFP, adding that she was then forced to get onto a dinghy which was piloted by two migrant men who “intended to drown” her, InfoMigrants retells the account.
+-she told AFP, adding that she was then forced to get onto a dinghy which was piloted by two migrant men who “intended to drown” her, InfoMigrants retells the account.